Latest From CNTN

 Research in Canada

-As a CNTN member, you can connect with other researchers to collaborate on projects and receive thoughtful review of your proposal.
-CNTN is expanding to help researchers conduct innovative research by helping them:
+The CNTN can connect you with other researchers to collaborate with on projects and give thoughtful review of your proposal.
+The CNTN is expanding to help researchers conduct innovative research by helping them:

 - Find training opportunities for themselves and their research staff

-- Find potential patients through advertisement within the Can-SOLVE portal
+- Find potential patients through advertisement through Can-SOLVE CKD’s KidneyLink

 Why Participate in Clinical Trials?